aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_LEAFS"
-    In an L2LS design, we have 1 type of leaf node: `leaf`.
+    In an L2LS design, we have one type of leaf node: `leaf`.

     ``` yaml
     --8<--